-The base data for the official holidays are in file Holidays.txt in folder
+The base data for official holidays is in the Holidays.txt file in the

-%programdata%\COPA-DATA\zenon[Version].
+%programdata%\COPA-DATA\zenon[Version] folder.
 It can be edited with a text editor.

 Entries specific to a country begin with the country's identification, enclosed in angle brackets, followed by a key number as in Microsoft Office.
 The definition of holidays can be found in the following line, the name and date of the holiday.